crown3/GraphQL-Server-Node-TS/README.md

 ## Getting Started

-**NOte:** there is only an introduction to how the server code run.
+**Note:** there is only an introduction to how the server code run.
 If you want to see the entire project, you need to go to another repository to install the relevant client code, such as [the Web using React](https://github.com/crown3/GraphQL-Client-React-TS)